Skip to content

 npm run dev

-Inside, the applywize directory, you should have the following files and folders:
+Inside, the applywize directory, you should have a bunch of different files and folders.

 • .cursor # Cursor rules